How to Stop Creditor Calls After a Bankruptcy

 You took the plunge.
 You made the hard decision to file a bankruptcy case.
 You’re looking for a better life and more control over your finances.
 You received the discharge from the court, but creditors continue to call and send demand letters.
 You counted on the promise of freedom from creditor harassment to make your new life a reality.
-Why are these creditors contacting you, and what can you do about it?
+Why are these creditors still contacting you, and what can you do about it?

-- send you letters, texts, or emails
+- Send you letters, texts, or emails

-- repossess your collateral
+- Repossess your collateral

-- foreclose on your home
+- Foreclose on your home

-- continue or file a lawsuit
+- Continue or file a lawsuit

-- place a lien on your property
+- Place a lien on your property

-- and other activities
+- Any other similar activities